Project Management Officer Salary

-Experience and income seem to be closely related; in general, the survey respondents who had worked for more years reported higher incomes.
-Project Management Officers in the early stages of their careers take home approximately $63K on average.
-The average for people in the five-to-10 year group is only a little larger at $69K.
-The average pay reported by folks with 10 to 20 years of experience is around $88K.
-Project Management Officers who have spent more than 20 years on the job report earning a significantly higher median of $108K.
+Project Management Officers with a lot of experience tend to enjoy higher earnings.
+Project Management Officers in the early stages of their careers take home approximately $64K on average.
+The average for people in the five-to-10 year group is only a little larger at $72K.
+The average pay reported by folks with 10 to 20 years of experience is around $91K.
+Professionals with more than two decades of experience behind them enjoy a prosperous six-figure median salary of $108K.

 Key Stats for Project Management Officer

 Rated 4 out of 5

 based on 12 votes.